-A kettlebell may just look like a cannonball with a handle on it, true.
+A kettlebell may just look like a cannonball with a handle on it.
+True.
 But this piece of equipment can be deceptively useful to all athletes, including runners.
-Kettlebell exercises can build strength, encourage core stability, improve your run form, and challenge your range of motion all with a full body workout.
+Kettlebell exercises can over offer surprising benefits, including:

 Just like when working with dumbbells or a barbell, a kettlebell can be used to build strength.
 Common bodyweight exercises like lunges, deadlifts, bent rows, and shoulder presses can all use a kettlebell to add weight to the movement, getting progressively heavier as you develop strength.

 Building strength can only help your running, especially when you’ve been training for a while and need a new stimulus.